 For over 15 years I’ve been researching and following the world of laws, regulations, standards and guidelines for the handcrafted soap and cosmetic industry.
-What started as my personal quest to understand soap and cosmetic labeling for my own products has grown into a deep understanding of the many regulations that handcrafted soap and cosmetic makers are subject to.
+What started as a personal quest to understand soap and cosmetic labeling for my own products has grown into a deep understanding of the myriad of requirements that handcrafted soap and cosmetics makers are subject to.

 My personal passion to assist others to understand and follow the labeling and other requirements grew out of all that research.
 If I had my way, no handcrafter would ever experience the stress and heartache of unwittingly running afoul of the the laws and regulations.